Emotional development in autistic children and teenagers

 Some autistic children and teenagers might also need support to recognise, interpret and respond appropriately to other people’s emotions.
 For example, your child might not notice when someone looks confused or feels upset or angry.
 Or they might see someone who’s upset and incorrectly think that the person is angry at them.

-Learning to recognise, interpret, manage and respond to emotions is important for your child.
-It can strengthen your child’s relationships and boost their mental health and wellbeing.
+Emotional regulation is about learning to recognise, understand, accept and manage emotions.
+It’s important for your child because it can strengthen your child’s relationships and boost their mental health and wellbeing.

-Working on awareness of their own and other people’s emotions is the first step in helping autistic children and teenagers learn about emotions.
+Working on awareness of their own and other people’s emotions is the first step in helping autistic children learn about emotions.
+Everyday activities and play can be a good way to do this when your child is young:

 - Label emotions as you and your autistic child come across them during the day.
 You can point out emotions when you’re reading, watching TV or visiting friends.
 For example, ‘Look – Sally’s smiling.
 She’s happy’.

 - Point out your child’s emotions.
 For example, ‘You’re smiling.
-You must be happy’.
+You might be feeling happy’.

 - Emphasise your own emotional responses.
 For example, ‘I am SO excited!
 Give me a high five’.